 Technology and Communications

-Rapid technological innovation is changing the way we communicate, how we work and access information and entertainment, and revolutionizing everything from agriculture and the auto industry, to manufacturing and medicine.
+Rapid technological innovation is changing the way we live, how we work and access information and entertainment, and revolutionizing everything from agriculture and the auto industry, to manufacturing and medicine.

-As a member of the Subcommittee on Communications and Technology, I am working to ensure the benefits of the Internet are accessible for all families and business in Michigan—including rural areas—while promoting a regulatory environment which allows for continued technological growth and innovation.
+As a member of the Subcommittee on Communications and Technology, I am working to ensure the benefits of the digital age are accessible for all families and business in Michigan—including rural areas—while promoting a regulatory environment which allows for continued technological growth and innovation.

 America is a nation built on innovation and our companies are on the leading edge of these transformations.
 Congress has a role to play in ensuring future innovations can flourish free from undue interference, as the only way the federal government can keep pace with innovation is by promoting a light-touch regulatory approach that enables the digital economy to thrive.